 One major reason is that the bureaucratic culture associated with the calculative safety culture is a powerful and comfortable one.
 An organisation that has struggled to be come proactive may easily revert, especially in the face of success.
 Generative organisations have many characteristics that are essentially anti-bureaucratic; the hierarchical structures break down under high-tempo operations (LaPorte & Consilini, 1991).
 What this demonstrates when it happens is that the beliefs, usually of top management, have never really moved on.
 The move from proactive to generative is also hard to make because, while the calculative and proactive stages may be fairly easy to identify and therefore acquire, the generative stage is more elusive.
 In a sense every calculative organisation will be the same, or at least very similar, despite differences in the tasks such organisations face.
 A generative organisation, in contrast, will be structured in ways specific to the tasks it has to accomplish.
 Therefore every generative organisation is likely to be subtly different from every other one.
 This makes it much harder to define where one is going when trying to transit from proactive to generative.
-It also makes it much harder to regulate.
+It also makes it much harder to succumb to the temptation to prefer a well-defined organisation structure over a process that is much harder to regulate.